Your feedback is vital to us as we continue to increase the quality of our services.

 You would be expected to attend the meetings and join the discussions and activities of the YPC.
 The meetings are friendly and relaxed and everyone is given an opportunity to contribute.

 What will I get out of this?

 You will have the opportunity to give something back, and to make a difference to the major issues that can benefit young people who come to the hospital.
-You will also learn new skills in public speaking, building your confidence levels.
+You will also learn new skills and receive lots of training about how a hospital works.
 You will have the chance to meet new people and to work with others.
-There is also the opportunity to chair a meeting which will build up your organisational and communication skills.
+There is also the opportunity to chair a meeting which will build your organisational and communication skills.
 These skills will be useful in employment and can be added to your CV.
-University of Birmingham undergraduate students can count involvement in the YPC towards the University’s Personal Skills Award (PSA).
+University of Birmingham undergraduate students can count involvement in the YPC towards the University’s Personal Skills (PSA).

 What do I do if I would like to become a member of the YPC?

 You are welcome to come along to one of the meetings to find out what happens and speak to members before you make a decision to join the YPC.
 We recruit once a year with new members

 invited to apply in November for the new intake in January of the following year.